Because connections map one-to-one to REPL buffers, for the purpose of this section we use "REPL" and "connection" interchangeably.

 All CIDER commands (evaluation, completion, switching to REPL etc.) operate on the relevant REPL within the current session.
-The current session is the most relevant session among all linked session.
+The current session is the most relevant session among all linked session (or friendly sessions when no links exist).
 Session relevance is decided by the specificity of the linked contexts and recency of the REPL buffers.

 If the current context is linked to a single session then that session is the current one.
 If multiple sessions are linked to a context (say, a project) then the current session is the one containing the most recently viewed REPL.

 Links to more specific contexts have precedence.
 For example, if you have two sessions linked to the same project and another to a directory within that project, then the session linked to the directory is the current session.
 Thus, again, there is no ambiguity.

 By default Sesman allows multiple simultaneous links to projects and

 directories, but only one link per buffer.
 See